Hearing aid: Hearing aid adaptation

-The goal of the course is to help a user adapt to using a hearing aid application.

-The adaptation course includes a certain number of stages, starting from listening to a set of low everyday sounds in a quiet environment, getting accustomed to one's own speech and other people's speech, getting accustomed to speech among background noise, etc.
+Patients are offered an initial schedule to wear their hearing aid, ensuring gradual adaptation to it.
+Users are recommended to regularly visit an audiologist, including for the purposes of additional hearing aid adjustment.

 History

 The first hearing aids were ear trumpets, and were created in the 17th century.
 Some of the first hearing aids were external hearing aids.
 External hearing aids directed sounds in front of the ear and blocked all other noises.
 The apparatus would fit behind or in the ear.

 The movement toward modern hearing aids began with the creation of the telephone, and the first electric hearing aid, the "akouphone", was created about 1895 by Miller Reese Hutchison.
 By the late 20th century, digital hearing aids were commercially available.

 The invention of the carbon microphone, transmitters, digital signal processing chip or DSP, and the development of computer technology helped transform the hearing aid to its present form.